top of page

 “Owning our story can be hard but not nearly as difficult as spending our lives running from it.
 Embracing our vulnerabilities is risky but not nearly as dangerous as giving up on love and belonging and joy—the experiences that make us the most vulnerable.
 Only when we are brave enough to explore the darkness will we discover the infinite power of our light.”

-There is nothing more frightening than the moment we decide to expose ourselves to the critics of the world.
-There is also nothing more liberating than that moment when we refuse to let them fuel our self-doubt, fear of judgment and failure and block the path to success.
+There is nothing more frightening than exposing yourself to your critics.
+There is also nothing more liberating than refusing to let them fuel your self-doubt and fear of failure.
 When the critics show up, it takes courage and conviction to say, "I see you.
 I hear you.
 And I'm doing this anyway."

 Courage doesn't mean there is no fear.
 Courage is a measure of how much your fears challenge your convictions.